-QUETTA (Staff Report) – Security forces have arrested an Indian spy from Balochistan province, local media reported on Thursday.
+QUETTA – Security forces have arrested an Indian spy from south-western Balochistan, the provincial home minister on Thursday.

 According to the sources, the Indian spy was in contact with Baloch separatists and other militant organisations.

 Bugti said Yadav has been taken to Islamabad for interrogation.

 Yadav, during initial investigation, confessed his involvement in terrorist activities in Karachi and Balochistan.

 Pakistan has repeatedly alleged that Indian spy agencies have been providing support to militants in Balochistan and other sectarian extremists.

 In the past Pakistan had provided proof of Indian support of terrorism to the Indian authorities in a high-level meeting at Sharm-el-Shaikh, and also provided proof of the same at the United Nations more recently.